Days Gone Bye (The Walking Dead): Plot

 Rick encounters Morgan Jones (Lennie James) and his son Duane (Adrian Kali Turner), and they explain the zombie apocalypse that occurred while Rick was in a coma.
 Morgan warns that the only way to stop the zombies is to destroy the brain, and cautions that the zombies are attracted to noise.
 Rick decides to head to Atlanta where a refugee camp is rumored to exist, though Morgan would rather stay behind.
 Rick, Morgan, and Duane go to the Sheriff's Department headquarters where Rick was assigned and take weapons, radios, ammunition and a patrol car.
 While there, Rick encounters a zombified former colleague whom he shoots in the head.
 Rick splits the stash of weapons and supplies from the police station with Morgan and promises to stay in touch with a walkie-talkie.
 Morgan and Duane return to their home where Morgan, armed with a sniper rifle and perched in a second-story window, shoots at the zombies wandering in the street below.
 While Duane sits nervously downstairs, unsure why Morgan is shooting out the window, it becomes clear that Morgan is trying to attract his zombified wife.
 When she appears, Morgan gets her head in sight but is unable to shoot her.

 On his way out of town, Rick stops by the legless zombie.
 He apologizes for what had happened to her then shoots her.
-Continuing toward Atlanta in the police car, Rick radios for help on an emergency channel; his signal is picked up at the survivors' camp where Shane, Rick's wife Lori (Sarah Wayne Callies), and his son Carl (Chandler Riggs) are safe.
+Continuing toward Atlanta in the police car, Rick radios for help on an emergency channel; his signal is picked up at the survivors' camp where Shane, Rick's wife Lori (Sarah Wayne Callies), and their son Carl (Chandler Riggs) are safe.
 Unaware that it is Rick on the radio, the survivors lose the signal and can't warn him of the dangers in Atlanta.
 Shane and Lori kiss, but are interrupted by Carl.
 Later, Rick abandons his car when it runs out of gas, then finds a nearby farmhouse and its dead owners.
 He takes their horse and continues toward Atlanta on horseback.
 In the seemingly empty city, Rick follows a helicopter flying overhead right into a horde of zombies.
 They attack, killing his horse and forcing him to drop his bag of weapons and crawl under a tank, and as they follow him under it Rick contemplates suicide before noticing a trapdoor in the bottom of the vehicle.
 After he shoots a walker inside, he hears a voice from the tank's radio sarcastically ask if he is comfortable, before the scene exits with a top-down view of Atlanta overrun by walkers.